Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Setup cost | 0-300 € | 500-4,000 € |

-| Minimum capital | No | 1 € legal (3,000 € recommended) |
+| Minimum capital | No | 1 € legally (3,000 € recommended) |

 | Liability | Unlimited | Limited |

-| Main tax | IRPF (19-47%) | IS (19-25% by size) |
+| Main tax | IRPF (19-47%) | IS (19-25% depending on size) |

 | Seguridad Social | From 205.88 €/month | From ~448 €/month |